Spectral Line Workshop

 avgscan=True)

 Select the continuum channel ranges.
-As you can see, the spectral line deviates from the expected frequency of $1.416\,\mathrm{GHz}$ we calculated earlier and has two components.
-This is because the absorption regions have their own intrinsic velocity towards and away us along the line of sight.
-This widens the region we want to classify as spectral line within the spw.
-We therefore want to exclude the 100 channels around the line and define this as the continuum emission region using the variable contchans (fill in xxx and yyy).
-Enter this into CASA:
+As you can see, the spectral line deviates from the expected frequency of $1.416\,\mathrm{GHz}$ calculated earlier and displays two components.
+This occurs because the absorption regions possess their own intrinsic velocity towards and away from us along the line of sight.
+This broadens the area we intend to classify as a spectral line within the spw.
+Therefore, we aim to exclude the 100 channels surrounding the line and define this as the continuum emission region using the variable contchans

 contchans='0:100~xxx;yyy~900'

-To save time, we have provided the flag file already made.
-Use your favourite text editor to open NGC660.flagcmd.txt.
-This file contains the commands to flag these data and compare this to the information you received by using the Mark and Locate function of plotms task.
+.
+This file contains the commands to flag the data and allows you to compare this with the information you received by using the Mark and Locate function of the plotms

 flagmanager(vis='NGC660.ms',